FeelingKoi/koicraft/README.md

 # Koicraft
-*A Minecraft Texture Pack based around FeelingKoi*
+*A Minecraft Texture Pack / Resource Pack based around FeelingKoi *

 ## About Koicraft
 ### The Past